horrorho/InflatableDonkey/README.md

 **Update**, 24 October 2015.
 Good news and bad news!
 Good, steps 9 and 10 are functional.
 Bad, step 9 returns [encryptedAttributes](https://github.com/horrorho/InflatableDonkey/blob/master/src/main/java/com/github/horrorho/inflatabledonkey/Main.java#L683) for files.
 Without this we do not know what the files represent, nor can we decrypt them if needed.
 Unless this is solved, it's potentially a deal breaker.
 It's possible we may be missing additional client-server responses.
 If anyone has any ideas I would be keen to hear them!

 **Update**, 27 October 2015.
 General code clean-up.
 Protobufs more idiomatic.
 Keybag retrieval works, but it's encrypted.
 The search is on for [CloudKit Service key](https://www.apple.com/business/docs/iOS_Security_Guide.pdf).
 This should unlock the zone data in step 4, which should provide keys to unlock encryptedAttributes.
-Well I'm hoping it does.
+I'm rather hoping the keybag decryption will follow in a similar vein.

 ### Backups!
 (Solved)
 The elucidation of client-server calls has been greatly inhibited by the lack of iCloud server to iOS9 device restoration logs.
 If you are able to assist in this non-trivial process then again, we would love to hear from you.
 Seriously, we would REALLY love to hear from you.